 Essential reading: Top fitness trackers and health gadgets

 The Galaxy Fit is a great little activity wearable.
 It was announced alongside the less expensive Fit-e in February, but only made its US debut in June.
 The fitness band comes with a full colour 0.95” AMOLED display whereas Fit-e has a much more basic 0.74” PMOLED display.
 The duo shares a 5 ATM water-resistance rating and battery life of around a week.
-You can compare their technical specs on this link.

 The software update has been released in Italy and a number of other countries, and is currently making its rounds to other regions.
 The 21.49 MB file goes under the moniker R370XXU0ASK1 and is available in both the Android Play Store and Apple’s App Store.